Azure/linux-on-azure-levelup/Module 3 - Securing Workloads - E2E Security/secure-infra.md

 ### Step 8: Secure VM to VM traffic

 Network security group rules can also apply between VMs.
-For this example, the frontend VM needs to communicate with the backend VM on port *22* and *3306*.
-This configuration allows SSH connections from the frontend VM, and also allow an application on the frontend VM to communicate with a backend MySQL database.
+For this example, the frontend VM needs to communicate with the backend VM on port *3306* and Bastion host needs to reach out to backend VM on port *22*.
+This configuration allows SSH connections from the Bastion Host, and also allow an application on the frontend VM to communicate with a backend MySQL database.
 All other traffic should be blocked between the frontend and backend virtual machines.

 Use the *az network nsg rule create* command to create a rule for port 22.
-Notice that the `--source-address-prefix` argument specifies a value of *10.0.1.0/24*.
-This configuration ensures that only traffic from the frontend subnet is allowed through the NSG.
+Notice that the `--source-address-prefix` argument specifies a value of *10.0.1.0/24* for forntend VM subnet and *10.0.3.0/26 * for Bastion subnet.
+This configuration ensures that only traffic from the frontend subnet is allowed for port *3306* and bastion subnet for port *22* through the NSG.

 NSG rule for Bastion subnet: